Constitution of Puerto Rico: History

-The United States government authorized Puerto Rico to draft its own constitution with a law passed in 1950.
+The United States federal government authorized Puerto Rico to draft its own constitution with the enactment of the Puerto Rico Federal Relations Act of 1950.
 The Constitutional Assembly met for a period of several months between 1951 and 1952 in which the document was written.
 The law required the framers to follow only two basic requirements: a republican form of government and inclusion of a Bill of Rights.

 The proposed constitution was approved overwhelmingly by nearly 82% of the voters in a popular referendum on March 3, 1952.
-The United States Congress and the President approved it, but required that the Article II (Bill of Rights), Section 20 (guaranteeing the right to education and various economic rights) be stricken and that language be added to Section 3 of Article VII allowing non-governmental schools.
+The United States Congress and the President approved it, but required that the Article II (Bill of Rights), Section 20 (guaranteeing the right to education and various economic rights it recognized as human rights) be stricken and that language be added to Section 5 of Article II allowing non-governmental schools.
 On July 10, 1952, the Constitutional Convention of Puerto Rico reconvened and approved a resolution accepting those conditions, which were later ratified in a referendum held in November 1952, by the electorate.
 On July 25, 1952, Governor Luis Muñoz Marín proclaimed that the constitution was in effect.
 In a speech on July 25, 2013, Governor Alejandro García Padilla, despite the conditions established by Congress, proclaimed that, henceforth, Sec.
 20 would be deemed by his administration to be in effect.

 In 1960, 1961, 1964 and 1970 voters approved amendments to the constitution in various referendums.

 A continuing debate has dealt with the legal status of Puerto Rico under the Federal Government of the United States.
 Certain decisions by the Supreme Court of the United States appeared to have interpreted the Territorial Clause of the United States Constitution as still controlling over Puerto Rico.
 Under this clause, the United States Congress is the recognized sovereign of the island.